 The Hammonator also features a negative feedback control.
 With the feedback control turned all the way to the left (max negative feedback), the amp compresses the signal and the waveform peaks are reduced.
 With the feedback control turned all the way to the right, the sound is louder and less compressed and approaches that of the popular Fender Tweed Deluxe (5E3) amps.
 The feedback control could also be called "Clarity", "Gain" or "Presence".

-This amp uses four octal base 6SN7 dual triode tubes for most of the low level signal amplification instead of the more common 12AX7 or 12AU7 tubes.
+This amp uses four octal-base 6SN7 dual triode tubes for most of the low level signal amplification instead of the more common 12AX7 or 12AU7 tubes.
 This was done because the chassis was already set up for the octal sockets.
-Boutique amp enthusiasts will probably like this feature since the 6SN7 tubes are older and may have more of a vintage amp sound.
-Fortunately, the 6SN7 is still easy to acquire.
+Boutique amp enthusiasts will probably like this feature since the 6SN7 tubes are an older design and may have more of a vintage amp sound.
+New 6SN7 tubes are now available and there are many used 6SN7 tubes on the market.
 This amp has been "tuned" for good sound, the bias settings of all of the tube stages were tweaked while a guitar was plugged in.
 This process was used to optimize the musical qualities of the amp.
 Not all vintage 6SN7 tubes are the same, quieter Sylvania tubes were used for VT1 and VT3 to reduce the hiss, nosier RCA and GE tubes were used elsewhere.
 You can test for noisy 6SN7 tubes by putting them in the VT1 socket, listening to the hiss level and tapping on the tube to listen for microphonics.

-It is possible to change VT1, the first preamplifier and tone recovery tube, from a lower gain 6SN7 dual triode to a higher gain 6SL7 dual triode without any wiring changes.
-This allows the amplifier to work better with low output guitar pickups.
-This trick is often done with other amps by swapping 12AU7, 12AT7, 12AY7 and 12AX7 tubes, they all share the same pinout but have different gains.
+It is possible to change VT1, the first preamplifier and tone recovery tube, from a lower gain 6SN7 dual triode to a higher gain 6SL7 dual triode.
+The cathode bias resistors may need to be changed to higher values.
+This is a comparable to swapping 12AU7, 12AT7, 12AY7 and 12AX7 tubes in more modern amps.
+The tubes share the same pinout but have different amplification factors and optimal bias points.

 This is a fairly advanced-level project.
 It takes a lot of technician skills to deconstruct and reconstruct the ampifier circuitry.
 Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and 420 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power should always be removed when working on the amp, the circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the amp.